 Liability coverage pays for claims such as repair bills for other people’s vehicles, loss of income, structural damage and medical expenses.
 The amount of liability coverage you purchase is a decision to put some thought into, but you should buy as large an amount as possible.

 This coverage protects you and your vehicle from other drivers when they either have no liability insurance or not enough.
 Covered claims include hospital bills for your injuries and also any damage incurred to your Chevy Monte Carlo.

 Since many drivers have only the minimum liability required by law, it only takes a small accident to exceed their coverage.
 This is the reason having UM/UIM coverage is a good idea.
 Normally your uninsured/underinsured motorist coverages do not exceed the liability coverage limits.

 Collision coverage protection

-This will pay to fix damage to your Monte Carlo resulting from colliding with another vehicle or an object, but not an animal.
-You will need to pay your deductible and the rest of the damage will be paid by collision coverage.
+Collision coverage will pay to fix damage to your Monte Carlo resulting from colliding with another vehicle or an object, but not an animal.
+You will need to pay your deductible and then insurance will cover the remainder.

 - Determing Auto Insurance Rates (GEICO)